razrinn/vibe-expense/memory-bank/project-progress.md

 - (2025-05-25): Feature: Created `DailyGroupedExpenseList.tsx` and integrated it into `ExpensesPage.tsx` to display expenses grouped by day in a compact format.
 Rationale: Provides a different, more organized view of expenses on the main expenses page.
 - (2025-05-25): Refactor: Created reusable `Input`, `Select`, and `Textarea` components in `src/components/ui/forms` and applied them to `ExpenseForm.tsx` for consistent styling and improved maintainability.
 Rationale: Addresses the user's request for nicely styled form inputs and improves code reusability.
 - (2025-05-25): Refactor: Extended the application of `Input`, `Select`, and `Textarea` components to all relevant files (`CategoryManager.tsx`, `PinLogin.tsx`, `PinSetup.tsx`, `SettingsPage.tsx`, `ExpenseFilters.tsx`) for consistent UI and improved maintainability.
 Rationale: User requested to apply the new components throughout the application.
+- (2025-05-25): Bug Fix: Modified `logout` function in `AuthContext.tsx` to set `hasPin` to `false` when a user logs out or resets their PIN.
+Rationale: Ensures the application correctly redirects to the PIN setup page after a PIN reset, resolving the bug where it would incorrectly go to the PIN input page.

 ## 6. Next Steps